google-deepmind/mujoco/doc/XMLreference.rst

    meshes.
 If set to true, it is exact for any closed mesh geometry.
 :at:`inertiagrouprange`: :at-val:`int(2), "0 5"`
    This attribute specifies the range of geom groups that are used to infer body masses and inertias (when such inference is enabled).
-The group attribute of :ref:`geom <geom>` is an integer.
+The group attribute of :ref:`geom <body-geom>` is an integer.
 If this integer falls in the range specified here, the geom will be used in the inertial computation, otherwise it will be ignored.
 This feature is useful in models that have redundant sets of geoms for collision and visualization.
 Note that the world body does not participate in the inertial computations, so any geoms attached to it are automatically ignored.
 Therefore it is not